Orbiting Carbon Observatory 3: History and timeline

+In August 2026, NASA selected Caltech to operate both Orbiting Carbon Observatories - OCO 2 and OCO-3 for up to five years.
+NASA would remain owner for both the missions, while Caltech would operate the missions and science data systems, including creating new data products.

 Instrument design

 OCO-3 is constructed from spare equipment from the OCO-2 mission.
 Thus its physical characteristics are similar, but with some adaptations.
 A 2-axis pointing mirror was added, which will allow targeting of cities and other areas on order of 100 by 100 km for area mapping (also called "snapshot mode").
 A 100 m resolution context camera was also added.
 An onboard cryocooler will maintain detector temperatures of around -120 C. Entrance optics were modified to maintain a similar ground footprint to OCO-2.

 Similar to OCO and OCO-2, the main measurement will be of reflected near-IR sunlight.
 Grating spectrometers separate incoming light energy into different components of the electromagnetic spectrum (or wavelengths or "colors").
 Because and molecular oxygen absorb light at specific wavelengths, the signal or absorption levels at different wavelengths provide information on the amount of gases.
 Three bands are used called Weak (around 1.6 μm), Strong (around 2.0 μm), and Oxygen-A (around 0.76 μm).
 There are 1,016 spectral elements per band, and measurements are made simultaneously at 8 side-by-side locations or "footprints" each about 4 km2 or smaller, 3 times per second.